Claude Code Agent Monitor

 Live Dashboard

-Overview stats, active agent cards, and recent activity feed — all updating in real-time via WebSocket.
+Overview stats, active agent cards with collapsible subagent hierarchy, and recent activity feed — all updating in real-time via WebSocket.

 Kanban Board

-5-column agent status board (Idle / Connected / Working / Completed / Error) with horizontal scroll on overflow.
+5-column agent status board (Idle / Connected / Working / Completed / Error) with paginated columns (10 per page) and horizontal scroll on overflow.

 Sessions Table

-Searchable, filterable table of all sessions with status badges, agent counts, and duration.
+Searchable, filterable, paginated table of all sessions with status badges, agent counts, and duration.

 Session Detail

-Per-session agent grid and full chronological event timeline with tool names and summaries.
+Per-session agent hierarchy tree (parent/child with expand/collapse) and full chronological event timeline with tool names and summaries.

 Activity Feed

-Real-time streaming event log with pause/resume — new events buffer while paused.
+Real-time streaming event log with pause/resume, pagination, and buffering while paused.

 Analytics